 Things That Go Meow at Night

 The listing said there would be a cat that needed to be fed.
-The listing did not say that there would be a cat that needed to be fed and medicated three times a day, was prone to meowing all night, preferred the bathtub to its litter box, and was owned by a very neurotic part-time actor whose claim to fame was minor roles in Bruce Willis movies and harassing Airbnb guests via text: HAVE YOU PET THE CAT TODAY?
+The listing did not say that there would be a cat that needed to be fed and medicated three times a day, was prone to meowing all night, preferred the bathtub to its litter box, and was owned by a very neurotic part-time actor whose claims to fame were minor roles in Bruce Willis movies and harassing Airbnb guests via text: HAVE YOU PET THE CAT TODAY?
 IF THE CAT MEOWS, SHE NEEDS LOVE.
 DO NOT USE THE CURTAINS.

 Suffice to say, as guests, this has been our worst Airbnb experience to date, but there were warning signs.